Among Giants

 Among Giants is a 1998 British film directed by Sam Miller and written by Simon Beaufoy.
 It is set in Yorkshire, and stars Pete Postlethwaite, Rachel Griffiths and James Thornton.
-The plot came about after Beaufoy was refused permission to make a documentary on electricity pylon painters in Pembrokeshire, and converted the idea into fiction.
+The plot came about after Beaufoy was refused permission to make a documentary on electricity pylon painters in Pembrokeshire, and changed to fiction.
 The script predates that of The Full Monty, but only found a producer in the wake of the earlier film's success.

-The practicalities of shooting atop electricity pylons, not to mention insurance difficulties, meant that a safer mock-up pylon was made for the actors.
+The practicalities of shooting on electricity pylons, not to mention insurance difficulties, meant that a safer mock-up pylon was made for the actors.
 This proved unconvincing: Postlethwaite remarked that "I don't believe we are up there, and if you don't sell that shot you don't sell the rest of the pylons," and so some material was re-shot on real pylons after training from Electricity Board climbing experts.

 Around the time of the film's release, the Bedford van converted for use as a camper van—dubbed "the shagging wagon" in the film—was stolen and burnt out in Sheffield.